simpleanalytics/blog/_posts/2022-07-22-data-privacy-the-past-present-and-future.md

 According to reports in the New York Times from 2005, this decision authorizes the NSA to monitor,

-> <center> "the international telephone calls and international e-mail messages of hundreds, perhaps thousands, of people inside the United States."</center>
+> "the international telephone calls and international e-mail messages of hundreds, perhaps thousands, of people inside the United States."

 👉 2003 marks the year the first major social network (MySpace) was born, and it was shortly followed by the launch of Facebook in 2004\.